{{ alt }}

 Is event affiliation for one-off events changing?

-Yes and no, the process for one-off event affiliation will change slightly.
+Yes and no, the process for one-off event affiliation will change slightly as outlined in the Affiliate Regulations document.

-Organisations running these events will be required to complete the existing event affiliation that is already in place.
+For those organisations that are running events outside of full affiliation, they will be required to complete the existing event affiliation that is already in place and activate the event cost per team.

 National Membership